luizrtc/Sinqia_Test/README.md

 5. There is **no single correct answer** – we are evaluating your reasoning, experience, and ability to justify technical decisions.

+### Your Task
+For each snippet:

+1. Identify the problems (bugs, concurrency issues, inefficiencies, bad practices).
+2. Explain why each problem is critical in a real-world system.
+3. Suggest improvements (or provide a corrected version of the code if you prefer).

 ## Part 1 – Java Snippet
 ```java